ballerina-platform/module-ballerinax-googleapis.calendar/README.md

 ## Quickstart

-This sample demonstrates a scenario of creating a secondary calendar and adding a new event to it using the Ballerina Google Calendar connector.
+To use the Google Calendar connector in your Ballerina project, modify the `.bal` file as follows:

 ### Step 1: Import the package